coredao-org/CoreDAO-Docs/docs/Dev-Guide/network-config.md

 <Tabs defaultValue="testnet2" values={[
 {label: 'Testnet2', value: 'testnet2'},
-{label: 'Testnet1', value: 'testnet1'},
 {label: 'Mainnet', value: 'mainnet'},
 ]}>
 <TabItem value="testnet2">
 :::info
-This is the latest testnet and is strongly recommended for use.
-The previous testnet version will be deprecated and eventually retired, so transitioning to this new testnet ensures continued support and access to the latest features.
+This is the latest testnet and is strongly recommended for use as the official testing environment for Core blockchain.
+The previous testnet version, chainID 1115, is deprecated and is no longer maintained.
+Transitioning to Core Testnet2 ensures continued support and access to the latest features.
 :::

 | **Parameter**          | **Value**                              |